Vriom-grafisk/Vriom-20th-Century-Cathode/README.md

 #### NEC PC Engine/PC Engine Core Grafx/PC Engine Core Grafx II

-PC engine is a teeny tiny rounded square, so Sony Trinitron KV9PT50 was a pretty good fit.
+PC Engine is a teeny tiny rounded square, so Sony Trinitron KV9PT50 was a pretty good fit.
 Not much is left of the original reference image, but the overall shape is there.
 The later Core Grafx/Core Grafx II share the same form factor, so they're basically reskins.

 <img width="2560" alt="Bonk&#39;s Adventure (USA)-260523-232420" src="https://github.com/user-attachments/assets/19ac8936-ffb8-405a-87a2-47d0c2734e9d" />